eddins/hornjourney/content/post/2024/retirement-plus-4/index.md

 My horn recovery effort began on Saturday.
 I have practiced 2-3 hours per day since then.
 My routine so far has been to practice two sessions in the morning, with some exercise in between.
 Then, if I don't have a rehearsal in the evening, I practice once more later in the day.
 I'm sure this will evolve as I get accustomed to my new schedule.

-This seems like a good to take a look at everything I need to play in the next couple of months so that I don't caught unprepared.
+This seems like a good time to take a look at everything I need to play in the next couple of months so that I don't caught unprepared.

 - Melrose family concert (April 7)
     - Beethoven 5, movement 1